The most amazing puff pastry egg tarts in the world, no kidding. These puff pastry egg tarts are such a festive breakfast or lunch dish.

 See how you can make puff pastry egg tarts

 Want to see how you can make puff pastry egg tarts?
-Watch the instruction video below:
+Watch the instruction video below to follow along:

 The most amazing puff pastry egg tarts in the world, no kidding.
 These puff pastry egg tarts are such a festive breakfast or lunch dish and is something different than your usual bacon and eggs.
 So if you have some (left over) puff pastry in the freezer, give these a try.